natalieduerr/cinefile/README.md

 4. In terminal, run `nodemon index.js`.
 Make sure you are still at the root of the project.
 You should see the following messages in terminal
    * Terror from the Port :5000 connected
    * Connected!
-   * If you get the error: `command does not found: nodemon`, run this command: `sudo npm install -g nodemon` and enter your computer password to install nodemon
+   * If you get the error: `command does not found: nodemon`, run this command: `sudo npm install -g nodemon` and enter your computer password to install nodemon.
+More information about nodemon can be found (here)[https://www.npmjs.com/package/nodemon]
 5. In a new tab of terminal, navigate to the root again and now run `npm start`
 6. This should happen automatically, but if not, navigate to `localhost:3000` on your web browser to access Cinefile